NotDarkn/ultradocs/docs/speedrun-tech.md

   </tr>
   <tr>
     <td>
       Interrupting a slam with a wall jump stores the slam state without the downward speed.
-Using jump, slide, or dive after landing in the Slam Store state allows reaching max slam momentum quickly.
+Using jump, slide, or <a href="#dives">dive</a> after landing in the Slam Store state allows reaching max slam momentum quickly.
     </td>
     <td width="100px">
       1. Slam <br />